 With other cashflow types like Creditor Days, the balancing side is a combination of your nominated Trade Creditors and Bank accounts and Calxa handles this for you.
 In this Accrued Expenses example, we know the balancing budget needs to be on our Accrued Expense Liability account, but there is no setting to tell Calxa which account this is.
 Instead you must enter the balancing budget manually.
 Setting the Liability budget the same as the Expense will balance the budget by increasing the Liability with the Expense.
 The Schedule cashflow type will handle the payment based on the budgeted Liability closing balance.

 The most important thing to note is this: If you budget on accounts with a cashflow type of None or Schedule, then you must ensure the budget is balanced.
 The Budget Discrepancy Analysis By Debits/Credits report will check the balance of your budget.
 This report will isolate the accounts of interest and their associated budgets to help resolve any balancing discrepancies.
-For more information on this report refer to the desktop client help note – Balancing your Budget with the Budget Discrepancy Analysis Report.
-An online app article will follow in future.
+For more information on this report refer to the help article – Balancing your Budget with the Budget Discrepancy Analysis Report.

 For assistance to understand any unexpected values in your cashflow forecast or Balance Sheet, please refer to the Understanding and Troubleshooting Cashflow help note.